WHOVION/Ultimate-Hangman/README.md

 * Having a functinal 'clear game' button
 * Having the letter that was cliked, if right, display on the word line
 * Display "Winner" or "Loser" message over alphabet board another spot
+* Game will be based on a theme

 ### Stretch Goals